WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/21_Ecclesiastes/Eccl_6.md

 The more words, the more vanity, and what is the advantage to man?

 ###### 12
 For who knows what is good for man while he lives the few days of his vain life, which he passes like a shadow?
-For who can tell man what will be after him under the sun? ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+For who can tell man what will be after him under the sun?

 ***